lzap/vide/README.md

     videx unit_tests /my/project rake spec
     videx start_gui /my/project python main_app_gui.py
     videx run_webserver /my/project rails server

+The **only way** to create tabs at the moment is via videx command.
+Once you send one videx command to your vide instance, new menu entry will be created.
+You can select from multiple commands using the dropdown menu and execute commands again using the start ("play") button.
+Very similar to traditional integrated development environments.

 The coolest thing is if you issue videx with the same tab name again.
 Vide won't create a new tab, but the old tab/term is stopped, terminal is cleared and the command is issued again.